dcdpr/did-btcr2/chapters/CRUD-Operations.md

 Resolving a **did:btcr2** identifier takes an input DID and returns the canonical DID document at the requested target time as well as additional metadata in a DID Resolution Result.
-The current time is the default.
+The current time is the default target time for a resolution request.

 Resolution takes part in two steps.